Rethinking our Relationship to Materials

 A selection of workshops & talks delivered on the themes of Listening to Materials, Material Conversations, Textile Narratives, Audio Scopes for the Infra-ordinary, Crowd scourced Material Narratives and Conversations with Materials.

-Current Project
+Current Writing

 The Spoon